 If you would like to be a lead fundraiser for a trip, please contact us at email@example.com

-Hello Vuelo is a volunteer run project - 100% of all donations go directly towards trips for low income families.
+Hello Vuelo is a volunteer run project - all donations go directly towards trips for low income families.
 We are a small group of people who believe low wages should not keep families apart and wanted to do something about it.

 Hello Vuelo works with amazing partner groups organizing low income communities for fair economic and immigration policies.
 These are a few of the organizations we are working with: